awsdocs/amazon-connect-admin-guide/doc_source/upcoming-changes.md

 Thanks to your feedback, we've made changes to Amazon Connect metrics\.
 This topic gives you an overview of the improvements\.

+## Faster reload times for the Real\-time metrics page<a name="upgrading-rtm-page"></a>

+We are upgrading the performance of the **Real\-time metrics** page so reload times are faster\.
+The page will have the same functionality and user experience as the existing **Real\-time metrics** page\.

+This upgrade will be rolled out to all Regions between July 19, 2021, and September 19, 2021\.
+These dates are subject to change\.

 ## Upcoming changes: Download the Agent activity audit report<a name="upcoming-changes-reports"></a>

 The following changes will be released in the future: